90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Spending time with female friends

-84. In the Philippines, mass weddings are organized on Valentine’s Day.
+84. Question: In the Philippines, mass weddings are organized on Valentine’s Day.
 What is this event called?

 Answer: “Lovapalooza”